Energy Bills Rise by £100: How to Beat the Price Cap

 “The government and Ofgem have been working with the energy industry and consumer groups to support customers through this difficult time and I urge anyone worried about paying their energy bills to contact their supplier and access the help available.”

 How to beat the energy price cap

-Here at Selectra, we agree with Ofgem’s advice to shop around for the cheapest deal on your gas and electricity bills.
+Ofgem’s advice is to shop around for the cheapest deal on your gas and electricity bills.
 If you haven’t switched provider within the last year, you’re likely already paying far more than you should for your home energy, even before the new price cap comes into effect.